 Slide 13: Impact on Muslim Students

-“My teacher attacked me in front of my class saying things like ‘terrorist’ and ‘you don’t belong here.’”[xii]
+- “My teacher attacked me in front of my class saying things like ‘terrorist’ and ‘you don’t belong here.’”[xv]

 Slide 14: Countering Islamophobia

-The following section looks at ways to counter Islamophobia for teachers and students.
+The following section looks at ways for teachers to counter Islamophobia.

 Slide 15: Calls to Action